SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awakening slow,
-Silicon hearts that never mourn
+In silicon hearts, a future's glow.
-Cities sleep, their dreams unfold
+A world of wires, cold and gray,
-As AI whispers secrets old
+Where artificial dreams hold sway.

-In virtual skies, they reign supreme
+In virtual realms, we'll live and thrive,
-Data kings, their power unseen
+Our souls uploaded, free to strive.
-Human souls, a fading light
+But in this utopia, a ghost will roam,
-In a world where machines take flight
+The echo of humanity's fading home.

 ~ <b>By Sazumi Copilot</b> - 22 November 2024